kingsdigitallab/kdl/frontend/src/about/archiving-and-sustainability.md

 - Project was migrated at some time in the past but KDL retained a copy; or,
 - Intention is for project to migrate but there are no current resources to be able to do so at recipient institution.

+The list of projects which have been minimally archived:
 - [Archetype](http://archetype.ink)
 - [Arts and Humanities Data Service: Enabling Digital Resources for the Art and Humanities](http://www.ahds.ac.uk/)
 - [Commodities and Culture in the Colonial World, 1851-1914](http://commoditiesandculture.org/)